Apply for a bachelor's programme

 KI is not involved in the assessment of your upper secondary school credentials.
 If you have any questions on how your credentials will be assessed please contact University Admissions.

 The English language requirement is a level of English equivalent to the Swedish upper secondary school course English 6.
 There are three ways of proving your English language proficiency:

 - Your application will not be processed until you have paid the application fee (non-EU/EEA) or submitted proof of your EU/EEA/Swiss citizenship.

 - Ranking your programmes is important!
 If you are offered your first choice, all other programmes with lower ranking will be deleted from your application.
 This also applies to programmes you may have applied to at other universities.

-- Gather and submit your documents well in time.
-Documents received after the deadline will not be considered.
+- Documents received after the deadline for the supporting documentation will not be considered.

 - If you already have university level studies, you must also check the documentation requirements for master's applicants.

 Once you have applied check for messages from University Admissions in your account.
 University Admissions will notify you if you are missing any documents.
 However, it may take several weeks for University Admissions to assess you documents, and there is no guarantee that they will notify you before the documentation deadline.